keithasaurus/koda-validate/docs/philosophy/overview.rst

 .. module:: koda_validate
     :noindex:

-At it's core, Koda Validate is little more than a few function signatures (see :ref:`philosophy/validators:Validators`, :ref:`philosophy/predicates:Predicates`, :ref:`philosophy/coercion:Coercion`, and :ref:`philosophy/processors:Processors`), which can be combined to build validators of arbitrary complexity.
+At its core, Koda Validate is little more than a few function signatures (see :ref:`philosophy/validators:Validators`, :ref:`philosophy/predicates:Predicates`, :ref:`philosophy/coercion:Coercion`, and :ref:`philosophy/processors:Processors`), which can be combined to build validators of arbitrary complexity.
 This simplicity also provides straightforward paths for:

 - optimization: Koda Validate tends to be fast (for Python)
-- extension: Koda Validate can be extended to Validate essentially anything, even asynchronusly.
+- extension: Koda Validate can be extended to Validate essentially anything, even asynchronously.

 .. note::